UGC 11105

 UGC 11105, also known as PGC 61361, is a relatively nearby spiral galaxy located 109 million light-years (33.4 Mpc) away in the Hercules constellation.
 The galaxy is outshone by bright stars in the foreground.
-From the perspective on Earth, the Sun is 14 thousand trillion times brighter as compared to UGC 1105, if we to calculate the apparent magnitude for both objects.
+From the perspective on Earth, the Sun is 14 thousand trillion times brighter as compared to UGC 11105, if we to calculate the apparent magnitude for both objects.
 It is a possible active galactic nucleus candidate, according to SIMBAD.

+Supernova

-One supernova has been observed in UGC 11105: SN 2019pjs (type II, mag.
-17.3).
+One supernova has been observed in UGC 11105: SN 2019pjs (Type II, mag.
+17.3) was discovered by the Lick Observatory Supernova Search (LOSS) on 4 September 2019.